The Canaries keeper never had too much to do, but did well to claim a testing cross in stoppage time that could have ruined the hosts' afternoon.

 Another solid performance from the right-back who has adapted so well to the central position that he kept out even the returning De Laet, who is more of a natural in the position.
 Carried an unusually potent attacking threat, a shot of his from just outside the area sliced just wide moments before his snapshot finish from a corner scramble.

 R. De Laet

 Had the odd moment when his relative lack of comfort at full-back compared to his preferred central role was exposed by Traore and Wright-Phillips, but for the most part went untroubled.
 Sacrificed on the hour for Naughton as Lambert sought more attacking options.

-Was not able to get forward as often as he likes to due to the need to police Wright-Phillips, but did well as he forced the winger to roam into the centre for space.
+Was not able to get forward as often as he likes to due to the need to police Wright-Phillips, but did well in that he forced the winger to roam into the center for space.

 There were times when his communication with Martin could have been better, particularly when challenging for the same aerial ball, but unlike his partner he visibly struggled when Wright-Phillips drifted into the centre.

 The more defensive of the central pair, he kept a lid on Faurlin and looked assured on the ball.
 Fine work from the Welshman.

 A quiet presence on the right flank, his less-favored position, with most of the Canaries’ attacks being directed instead down the middle and to the left.
 His spooning of a promising free kick miles over the bar prompted his substitution with 20 minutes to go.